cropinghigh/stdcdec/README.md

           --in-udp <port>        - receive decoded frames via udp, default argument=15003(should be changed to 15004) --out-udp <ip> <port>  - send parsed packets to specified ip and port in JSON, default arguments=127.0.0.1 15005

-      Note that exactly one source argument should be used
+      Note that exactly one in argument should be used

+    WARNING!
+All messages are directed to their recipients!
+If you're not the recipient, you should delete received message!